 Why I Don't Pose Newborns

-I believe newborns are perfect.
+I believe newborns are perfect just as they are.

 Their skin.
 The way they smell.
 Those little sleep smiles.